hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

             - documents may lack detail as not produced for research
             - documents may be difficult to retrievenocate
             - documents may be incomplete
         - questionnaries
             - advantages
                 - relatively inexpensive to administer when large numbers are involved
                 - reduced researcher bias
                 - questionnaires are familiar to participants
                 - data can be collected in a format that is easy to analyse
             - disadvantages
                 - participants may not complete questionnaires/return the
                 - questionnaires fully/properly leading to incomplete data
                 - questions may not mean the same to all participants
                 - may be unclear who has completed the questionnaires
                 - unable to develop the questioning further
                 - questionnaires can be difficult to formulate
         - observation
             - can collect data where/when activity occurs
             - can be unobtrusive
             - can provide 'behind the scenes' information/can directly see the activities
             - can be susceptible to observer bias
             - observed often perform better when watched
             - cannot help understand why people behave as they do/do what they do
+    - data collection from staff
+        - managers
+            - interview face-to-face, before asking opinion
+                - managers can be available for additional questions
+                - not many managers, so, less time
+        - assembly-line workers
+            - observation
+                - to not distract them from work
+                - observers can see process for themselves
+                - dont need to know technical language
+        - clerical staff (data entry, customer service, etc...)
+            - questionnaires
+                - can take them home and do it in a free time
+                - can be anonymously returned
+            - observation (bad)
+                - behaviour changes quickly
+            - interview (bad)
+                - too much staff
+            - clerical staff can remain anonymous
 - data input
     - online forms
         - explain